sebbu/iControl-Web/README.md

 ## Donations

 I am an individual developer of the app iControl Web.
-My intention for it was my own need of a non-ugly app where I can send http requests for my RaspBerry Pi home automation system (I have also implemented a simple server for [Raspberry PI GPIO Web Control Interface](https://bitbucket.org/sbub/raspberry-pi-gpio-web-control)).
+My intention for the app was my own need of a non-ugly app where I can send http requests to my RaspBerry Pi home automation system (I have also implemented a simple server [Raspberry PI GPIO Web Control Interface](https://bitbucket.org/sbub/raspberry-pi-gpio-web-control)).
 Over the years I have added more features by user requests.
 I really appreciate donations for the app.

-The app is ad free and tracker free as I would not trust any app which has control about my home.
+The app is ad free and tracker free as I would not trust any app which has control of my home that integrates these things.

-### Currently you can use Paypal for Donations: [https://www.paypal.me/sebastianbub/3](https://www.paypal.me/sebastianbub/3)
+#### Currently the most simple whay to support me is via [Paypal](https://www.paypal.me/sebastianbub/3)

 Thank you so much for your support of my development and motivation.
 It is really great to know that other people all over the world find this app useful too.